SemEval/SemEval2021/schedule.md

   - For Diyi Yang's invited talk on August 5, use the __*SEM Zoom link__ instead of the SemEval one.
 - POSTERS: Poster sessions will be held in GatherTown.
 To accommodate different time zones, each poster session is held three times. **Emojis indicate when authors intend to be present at their poster.**
   - Note that the first poster session time slot starts Aug 5 02:00 UTC = evening of Aug 4 in the Americas.
+  - **UPDATE: As of Aug 5 03:00 UTC, all the posters are in a single GatherTown room, in roughly numerical order by paper number.
+If your poster is missing, please contact Underline (in the meantime, you should be able to present by sharing your screen).
+We appreciate your patience with glitches in the technical setup.**

 All SemEval papers can be found in the [__proceedings__](https://aclanthology.org/volumes/2021.semeval-1/).